 Joleon Lescott accepts that rotation comes with the territory at Manchester City

-Joleon Lescott recognises that he will not play every game this season, but was delighted to come back into the Manchester City team on Sunday and score in the draw with Arsenal.
+Joleon Lescott recognises that he will not play every game, but was delighted to come back and score against Arsenal.

 Lescott was surprisingly left on the substitutes' bench for the UEFA Champions League clash with Real Madrid last week as Roberto Mancini opted to partner Serbian teenager Matija Nastasic with Vincent Kompany in defence.

 He accepts that rotation is part of the game at a club like City and he can understand why managers do it to keep their players fresh.